Carnival’s tiny Ocean Medallion wearable brings tech luxury to cruise ships

 Ocean Medallion’s various benefits

 When I walked with a group to a stateroom, I could see that every room had a small tablet near the door.
 It had the name of the guests (you can hide your identity if you wish) on the tablet.
 When you are within 10 feet or so, the door automatically unlocks.
 If you walk away, then it locks.
 You can see personalized greetings, like an anniversary wish, on the tablet.
 No longer do you have a set of keys to lose.
-This door is one of the biggest factors in positive ratings for the new experience, Pagget said.
+This door is one of the biggest factors in positive ratings for the new experience, Padgett said.

 Inside your cabins, you can turn on the TV and see what the weather looks like topside at the pool.
 The housekeepers, who have their own tablets or smartphones with special crew apps, can appreciate the wearables because they indicate whether a guest is in a cabin.
 If the guest is not there, then the housekeepers can clean the room without worrying about waking up somebody with a knock on the door.
 Guests are no longer asked to stay out of their cabins at certain times of the day.
 Housekeepers can use an app to keep track of which rooms have already been serviced and which ones still need to be cleaned.